Colorado police not filing charges against Ja Morant for video - NewsBreak

 MEMPHIS, Tenn. ( WREG ) — Police in Glendale, Colorado announced Wednesday that no charges will be filed against Ja Morant after a video appeared to show the Grizzlies superstar holding a gun in a club.
-Anthony Davis leads Lakers past Grizz without Ja, 112-103
+ORIGINAL STORY: Ja Morant suspended by Grizzlies after social media post

+After the announcement, the Grizzlies said Morant will be away from the team for at least four more games.
+He was previously suspended for two games after the incident while the NBA conducts an investigation.

 Glendale Police said during the investigation, they were not able to determine probable cause existed for the filing of any charges.